goupaz/goupaz.com_bk/content/events/02hero.md

 ---

-- 1.5-2 hours webinar hosted by field experts.
-Desire to share, but the lack of community is not an issue anymore.
+1.5-2 hours webinar hosted by domain experts.
+Desire to share & learn but the lack of community is not an issue anymore.

 - [Host session](/02hero/howto/hostsession)